 One of the most troubling situations in large and small workplaces is when an employee or several employees, together or separately, choose to engage in theft, drug use or other illegal activity.
 Such actions not only result in actual or potential material damage to the company, they also impede safety and security, contribute to the creation of an unsafe and unacceptable workplace environment, and may traumatize and demoralize other employees, thereby exposing the company to operational losses and potential legal liability.
 This is why it’s important as an employer to conduct a tca drug test on employee’s if they feel someone, or a number of the work force is using drugs.

-One of the most effective ways to detect and deal with such situations is through the placement of an undercover investigator inside the affected workplace.
-This is a method that offers several advantages but may also create additional challenges to the employer and employees.
+A lot of companies appoint employees who have completed Work health and safety course Melbourne (or elsewhere).
+They are equipped with tools and processes to prevent and handle workplace injuries and accidents.
+However, drug operations or other illegal affairs may require the placement of an undercover investigator inside the affected workplace.
+This is a method that offers several advantages but may also create additional challenges for the employer and employees.
 It is essential to understand what is involved in undercover investigations and how to maximize their benefit while minimizing their negative potential.

 Undercover investigators can provide a valuable service in the following situations (partial list):

 - Industrial Espionage

 - Cyber Security Breaches

 - Product Theft

 - Internal/External Bribes